 Humor, modesty and as horny as fuck.
 AND he had a square guitar designed specifically to avoid damaging his hyperactive private parts.
 Yeah, I could go for Bo Diddley.

 “Bo Diddley” (March 2, 1955): Elias’ greatest claim to fame is the Bo Diddley beat, a clave rhythm that some count as “shave and a haircut—two bits” (seven eighth-notes and a rest) while others hear six eighth-notes, a rest and a quarter-note at the end of the run.
-I hear both, depending on how Bo is feeling it at the moment.
+I hear both, depending on how Bo is feeling it in the moment.
 Musical analysis aside, what sells the beat is the echo of Afro-Caribbean rhythms that naturally stimulate a rhythmic response in the nether regions, encouraging the listener to dance, shake some ass or engage in a little dry humping with a more adventurous dance partner.
 Bo was smart enough to make the Latin connection and milk it for all it was worth by taking the unusual step of making maracas master Jerome Green a regular in his recording sessions.

-The Bo Diddley beat is prominent in this first song he recorded at Chess, with heavily-tremeloed guitar, maracas and Clifton James’ tom toms front-and-center.
+The Bo Diddley beat is prominent in this first song he recorded at Chess, with heavily tremeloed guitar, maracas and Clifton James’ tom toms front-and-center.
 Bo doesn’t bother with note-picking in this piece, focusing entirely on the rhythmic potential of the guitar.
-The sound he manages to create through relatively primitive equipment is mesmerizing, and gives me the urge to jump onto the stage the next time I’m attending a rock concert so I can set fire to all those fucking pedal boards guitarists are enamored with these days.
+The sound he manages to create through relatively primitive equipment is mesmerizing and gives me the urge to jump onto the stage the next time I’m attending a rock concert so I can set fire to all those fucking pedal boards guitarists are enamored with these days.
 “Just play the fucking instrument, for fuck’s sake!”
 I’d scream as the security forces dragged me into the wings.
 Sorry, but in my never-humble opinion, technology is too often used to disguise a profound lack of musical talent.
 And no, I’m not an anti-technology Luddite, as my reviews of Radiohead, Devo and St. Vincent will conclusively prove.
 I’m just tired of lazy-ass musicians who don’t respect the craft.

 Bo Diddley caught a nanny goat